dataod/react-auth-tutorial-starter/README.md

-# This is a final version of the client side React Auth tutorial
+# This is a starter version of the client side React Auth tutorial

-This project is ment to run in tandem with [Node.js Express server side auth tutorial](https://github.com/dataod/express-session-auth-tutorial-final).
+This project is ment to run in tandem with [Node.js Express server side auth tutorial](https://github.com/dataod/express-session-auth-tutorial-starter).

 ## Prerequisites